NoahDavey/100-days-of-code/log/r1-log.md

 Today I connected to the telegram API using a bot.
 I struggled a bit here in trying to make the bot send me an individual method.
 But was successful in setting up the connection.
 Hopefully tomorrow I will be able to get some messages getting sent back and forth.
 Once that is achieved I will be able to connect up the webhook implementation and send through commit details when the webhook is hit.

 ### R1D4
+Today I was able to get my telegram bot to send me messages and in turn I was able to send it messages.
+I can either call the getUpdates function to or setup a webhook where they ping me with updates.
+Not sure of the implementation I want yet.
+But i think this bot will be more used for pushing out updates and not listening to what people say.
+So likely will just use the 'getUpdates' for now to find out the chatID where I should be sending messages to.
+Tomorrow I will hopefully be able to connect the github webhook stuff and send a telegram message based off that.
+Im getting close now

 ### R1D5
 ### R1D6
 ### R1D7